ibm-cloud-docs/power-iaas/cloud-connections-CLI.md

 ## Attaching subnets to Cloud connections
 {: #attach-subnet}

-You must route Power Systems Virtual Server private network subnets over IBM Cloud Direct Link to allow connectivity between Power Systems Virtual Server instances and the IBM Cloud network.
+If you attach a subnet to Cloud connection, the network traffic is routed over the Cloud connection. <!--You must route Power Systems Virtual Server private network subnets over IBM Cloud Direct Link to allow connectivity between Power Systems Virtual Server instances and the IBM Cloud network.-->

 - Use the following command to attach a subnet to Cloud connection: